 Chugai views its global intellectual property (IP) strategy as the foundation for creating innovative new drugs.
 By integrating it with our business and R&D strategies, we protect the competitive advantage of our products and ensure operational flexibility.
 We focus resources on and secure IP rights for high-priority R&D projects.
 At the same time, we actively work to secure rights outside Japan with a view to global co-development with the Roche Group.
-When we apply for patents for products, we include filings for our inventions related to formulation, production method, diagnostic method and personalized healthcare in addition to those for the substance and use.
-We also work to establish rights globally for significant drug discovery technologies such as innovative antibody technologies, and use those rights in planning and executing our IP strategy.
-In addition, we are building our own database for patents related to antibody engineering technologies, which are becoming increasingly complex and sophisticated, and are using it to plan IP strategies, including monitoring trends at other companies.
+When we apply for patents for products, we include filings for lifecycle patents related to formulation, production method, diagnostic method and PHC in addition to those for the substance and use.
+We also work to establish rights globally for significant drug discovery technologies such as innovative antibody engineering technologies and mid-size molecule technologies, and use those rights in planning and executing our IP strategy.
+Moreover, we are building our own database for patents related to antibody engineering technologies, which are becoming increasingly complex and sophisticated, and are using this database to plan IP strategies, including monitoring trends at other companies.

 Chugai’s IP Strategy

 Integration of IP and Research Strategies (Strategic Mix)